dynverse/anndata/README.md

 <!-- This section gets automatically generated from NEWS.md -->

+### Recent changes in anndata 0.7.5.1

+  - MINOR CHANGE: Add wrapper classes for Raw and Layers objects.

+  - MAJOR CHANGE: Calling `ad[..., ...]` now correctly returns a view of `ad` instead of returning a matrix.

 ### Recent changes in anndata 0.7.5 (2020-11-19)

   - MINOR CHANGES: Updated Python requirements to anndata 0.7.5.